Amritkj001/caregiver-chatbot/README.md

 ![Evaluation Criteria](images/evaluation-criteria.png)

-## Technical & Task Based Evaluation
+## Technical and Task Based Evaluation

 GPT-4 performed the best out of the three models in the technical evaluation.